 - Tags will be mailed to successful applicants.
 Unsuccessful applicants will be refunded the license fee.

-Rules for the Third Elk Drawing (if required) will be:
+Third Elk Drawing (if required):

 - Anyone who does not have a current year elk license is eligible for the third drawing.